Always check for Film Festival promo codes before you submit. Save 20% with a FilmFreeway waiver code at checkout.Save 20% now!

 Few film festivals explain their judging process online.
 After traveling to several film festivals across the country, I noticed that it is pretty rare to meet any of the judges at the events as well.
 Why is this process so mysterious?
 At every single film festival event that we have, I’ll sit down with filmmakers and screenwriters and talk for hours about the film industry, film festivals and film production.
 Eventually the conversation leads to the following questions:

-We have over 100 registered judges that actively watch documentary films for the Austin Micro Short Film Festival and Oregon Short Film Festival and the Oregon Documentary Film Festival Most of the time, the judges are registered to festivals that are local to their region.
+We have over 100 registered judges that actively watch films and read screenplays for each of our events.
+Most of the time, the judges are registered to festivals that are local to their region or state.

 I personally watch every film submitted to every film festival from beginning to end at least once.
 Even more, I evaluate films for technical issues and award nominations.
 As a result, I watch some films 3-5 times!
 Our judges watch as many films as possible in the 1st round, then re-watch films that make it to the final round.